sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 is big enough.
 By default, we are using RS256 algorithm to sign the keys.

-`CUSTOM_OIDC_CLIENT_ID`
+`OIDC_PROXY_IDP_ID`

-This is the identifier of your identity provider client that you configure to Flex.
-It identifies your OIDC proxy as an identity provider in your marketplace.
-This value can be anything you want and it is not a secret.
+The identifier of your identity provider that you configure to Flex.
+It declares that you are using your FTW OpenID Connect proxy as an identity provider.
+Use the "IdP ID" value of an identity provider client in Console for this variable.

+`OIDC_PROXY_CLIENT_ID`

+The client ID of your identity provider client that you configure to Flex.
+Use the "Client ID" value of an identity provider client in Console for this variable.

 `KEY_ID`